Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Optical implementation

 These setups were already discussed in Ref.~\cite{Demarie:2014jx} as candidates for generating CV surface-code states like the ones necessary for this protocol.
 Here we review this construction and discuss its implementation for anonymous broadcasting.

-The temporal-mode~\cite{Menicucci2011a,Yokoyama:2013jp} and frequency-mode~\cite{Menicucci2008,Flammia2009,Wang:2014im,Chen:2014jx} construction methods generate a toroidal~\cite{Menicucci2008,Flammia2009} or cylindrical~\cite{Menicucci2011a,Wang:2014im} CV cluster state with a Gaussian graph~\cite{Menicucci2011} whose overall structure is that of a square lattice but is nevertheless not an ordinary lattice like in Fig.~\ref{sup:fig:toric}(a).
+The temporal-mode~\cite{Menicucci2011a,Yokoyama:2013jp} and frequency-mode~\cite{Menicucci2008,Flammia2009,Wang:2014im,Chen:2014jx} construction methods generate a toroidal~\cite{Menicucci2008,Flammia2009} or cylindrical~\cite{Menicucci2011a,Wang:2014im} CV cluster state with a Gaussian graph~\cite{Menicucci2011} whose overall structure is that of a square lattice but is nevertheless not an ordinary square lattice.
 Instead, it is a lattice based on 4-node groupings called \emph{macronodes}, with a structure as shown in Fig.~\ref{sup:fig:macronodes}.
 The actual CV cluster state has the full graph~\cite{Menicucci2011}

 where $\delta = \sech 2\sqp$, $t = \tanh 2\sqp$, and $\mat G$ is the graph shown in Fig.~\ref{sup:fig:macronodes}, with edge weights $\pm \tfrac 1 4$.

 By measuring the top three modes of each macronode in $\op q$, all but a single layer of the grid is deleted, leaving a uniformly-weighted, ordinary CV cluster state with graph~\cite{Menicucci2011}